 This is especially important to keep in mind if you already have trouble controlling your dog.
 If your dog is bigger or stronger than you, you may not have a choice but to get involved to break up a dog fight.

 The last danger of allowing your dog to continue his reactive behaviours on a leash is also the worst-case scenario.
 What happens if your dog attacks another dog or a person.
 Even small dogs have the ability to cause significant damage if they feel they're fighting for their life.

 The last thing you want is for someone to get hurt and to be on the hook for damages, legal consequences, or worse - your dog being branded as aggressive and being put down for something that really isn't his fault.

 If your dog is on the receiving end of an aggressive dog, then you need to learn not only what to do, but also know how to prevent these negative interactions.
-Be respectful of other dog's boundaries, and keep your dog in check, no matter how well trained and friendly they are.
+Be respectful of other dogs' boundaries, and keep your dog in check, no matter how well-trained and friendly they are.

-If your dog has really good recall, then he may be used to walking off-leash, but this also means that he may get too close to a leash aggressive dog and get himself in a pickle.
+If your dog has good recall, he may be used to walking off-leash, but this also means that he may get too close to a leash aggressive dog and get himself in a pickle.

 How to Train A Reactive Dog On Leash

 How to socialize a reactive dog?
 How to train a reactive dog on leash?
 When it comes to training a leash reactive dog, the first thing to remember is patience.
 Like with any type of training, it takes time.
 So don’t give up, and don’t feel discouraged if your doggo seems to be reluctant to the process.

 Follow these helpful tips for leash reactive dog training: